-Editor’s Note: This is the 2nd in a series of blog around Active Directory (AD) backup and recovery using STEALTHbits, StealthRECOVER.
+Editor’s Note: This is the 2nd in a series of blogs around Active Directory (AD) backup and recovery using STEALTHbits, StealthRECOVER.
 Read the 1st blog, An Introduction to Active Directory Backup and Recovery.

 NOTE: For the purposes of this post I’m going to assume that the Active Recovery Recycle Bin has not been enabled within the domain.
 The AD Recycle Bin and its impact on object recovery will be covered in this series’ next post.